How to Transition Your Baby to Table Foods Easily and Safely

 If you’re making your own baby food (get the DIY here), then add less water or liquid when pureeing.
 Use stage 2 baby food if you’re buying premade baby food.

 Beware that some stage 3 type foods are great because they are thicker, but many of the jarred varieties have whole pieces of food mixed in with the puree, don’t go there – yet.
 That is putting the cart before the horse.
-For now, it’s crucial to stick with smooth purees, gradually increasing their thickness, as your baby tolerates it.
-NO CHUNKS.

 The mixed in chunks can cause gagging and a negative experience.
 It’s actually harder for babies to eat than table foods.
 Babies that eat chunks in their baby food well are just swallowing it all without chewing.